Volunteer with us

 Search for live volunteering opportunities, or register your interest with Greyfriars House and Garden.

-From the house and garden to the café and second-hand bookshop, volunteers are undeniably important when it comes to everything at Greyfriars.
+From the house and garden to the café and second-hand bookshop, volunteers play an important role in welcoming visitors to Greyfriars and providing an amazing experience.

 “My fellow volunteers will each have their own testament as to the nature of giving up their spare time in this lovely place.
 You will find increases in self-confidence, self-esteem, life satisfaction and a reduction in stress, as well as being a part of a great community of people.
 Put simply, being a volunteer makes you happy!”